AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 because some of the activities it includes are not closely tied to the function template being substituted.

-Only the failures in the types and expressions in the _immediate context_ of:
+SFINAE errors are only the failures in the types and expressions in the _immediate context_ of:
 - The function type;
 - Its template parameter types;
 - Its [explicit specifier](https://en.cppreference.com/w/cpp/language/explicit)
-are SFINAE errors.

-If the evaluation of a substituted type/expression causes a side effect such as
-- Instantiation of some template specialization;
-- Generation of an implicitly-defined member function;
-- ...
-errors _in_ those side effects are treated as hard errors.
-A lambda expression is **not** considered part of the _immediate context_.

 Specifically, the following errors are **not** covered by SFINAE (and thus result in compilation errors):